-The following tenders must not be considered for acceptance:-

-- tenders submitted in whole or in part in pencil; - tenders submitted by fax; - tenders submitted by email (unless the procurement procedure is being carried out by electronic means of communication); - tenders submitted to the wrong location; - tenders submitted late, i.e. after the date and time of submission. - (b) Any tender which attempts to qualify any terms or conditions in the contract documents may be disqualified.
-Where the Commissioning Officer or Head of Procurement considers that it would be appropriate to disqualify such a tender he or she shall consult the City Solicitor who will decide, in consultation with the Head of Procurement where necessary, whether the tender shall be disqualified.
+- (a) The following tenders must not be considered for acceptance:- - (I) tenders submitted in whole or in part in pencil; - (II) tenders submitted by fax; - (III) tenders submitted by email (unless the procurement procedure is being carried out by electronic means of communication); - (IV) tenders submitted to the wrong location; - (V) tenders submitted late, i.e. after the date and time of submission. - (VI) Any tender which attempts to qualify any terms or conditions in the contract documents may be disqualified.
+Where the Commissioning Officer or Head of Procurement considers that it would be appropriate to disqualify such a tender he or she shall consult the City_SolicitorHead of Legal and Democratic Services who will decide, in consultation with the Head of Procurement where necessary, whether the tender shall be disqualified.

-(4) Checking
+7(4) Checking